 You want a steak with this wine.
 A simple meat and potatoes dinner is the best option here.
 Maybe some creamed spinach on the side.
 Maybe.
 I don’t know what to suggest for our vegetarian readers other than a hunk of Parmigiano Reggiano Stravecchio.
 Not exactly a balanced meal, but it’s an awesome pairing.

-This starts out like a classic Pauillac: brooding aroma rife with burnt cedar and black tar.
+This starts like a classic Pauillac: brooding aroma rife with burnt cedar and black tar.
 In the glass, it turns into a syrupy bruiser.
-On the palate, the wine is full bodied with tightly structured tannins over a super-ripe body.
-Deep concentration of fruit flavor and dark chocolate that has a deep mineral backbone to hold it up.
+The wine is full-bodied on the palate with tightly structured tannins over a super-ripe body—a deep concentration of fruit flavor and dark chocolate with a deep mineral backbone to hold it up.
 The tannins remain soft but increasingly powerful.
 The age of the wine has allowed it to express some more complex flavors, with hazelnut and orange zest taking hold in the finish.